marcusoftnet/marcusoftnet.github.io/_posts/2008-04-10-sending-parameters-to-msbuild-in-tfs.md

 A MSBuild-script can be started without the assistance of the TFS, of course.
 For example on the commandline (msbuild.exe).
-And besides the actual .proj-file the msbuild-enginge is going to run through you can send a lot (and i mean a lot) of switches and stuff.
+And besides the actual .proj-file the msbuild-enginge is going to run through you can send a lot (and I mean a lot) of switches and stuff.

 One of them is /p which is a list of parameters (separated by commas) that the script can act on.
 The parameter becomes a standard property in